Poul Popiel

 Poul Peter Popiel (born February 28, 1943) is a Danish-American former professional ice hockey defenceman who played in the National Hockey League (NHL) and World Hockey Association (WHA), and also served as a head coach in the minor leagues.
+He played all six of his WHA seasons with the Houston Aeros.
 Following a brief 12 games in the International Hockey League (IHL) with the Muskegon Mohawks, he retired and became the head coach.
 Popiel and Garry Peters were co-winners of the inaugural Ken McKenzie Trophy as Central Professional Hockey League rookies of the year in 1963-64.
 His younger brother Jan Popiel is also a former professional hockey player.

 Popiel was the first Danish-born player in the National Hockey League.
 Popiel's family moved to Canada in 1951 when he was a child, and subsequently moved to the United States and he acquired American citizenship before making his NHL debut.